maiaiia/uni-lecture-notes/Sem II/OS/Intro to Shell Programming.md

 adding '$' after a command means that command will be run in the background

 commands can be separated by ';' or simply written on different lines

+>[!warning] **Double quotes** allow the evaluation of both content in between back quotes and $ variables, whereas simple quotes don't